 Even so, nerve agents need to be countered fast, by speedy administration of these various treatments.
 The reason is that the agent forms a permanent linkage to the active site of the acetylcholinesterase (this is known as ‘ageing’), after which the antidote will have no effect.
 The only hope is that the victim has not had too big a dose of the nerve agent, so they can survive long enough for the body to be able to regenerate the acetylcholinesterase naturally over some weeks.
 This is what seems to have happened to the Skripals.

 It's difficult to predict.
 Even now that the assassins have been identified, it's doubtful whether they would ever be extradited to the UK to stand trial.
 Similarly, it's unlikely that definitive proof will ever be found that the Russian government sanctioned the 'hit'.
-But it remains a worry to Western governments that everything points to the fact that Russia had no concerns about using a chemical warfare agent in a foreign country against a foreign citizen, without regard for the implications or safety of the rest of the population.
+But it remains a worry to Western governments that everything points to the fact that Russia had no concerns about using a chemical warfare agent in a foreign country against a UK citizen, without regard for the implications or safety of the rest of the population.
 It took probably only a few millilitres of Novichok to render large parts of the town of Salisbury, and later Amesbury, off-limits for several months while they were decontaminated.
-And it's believed that around 10 tons of A-234 was manufactured in Russia, which is probably still in storage - somewhere...
+Police revealed that the recovered perfume bottle contained enough Novichok to potentially kill 'thousands of people', and it had simply been discarded carelessly in a public location.
+More worrying still, it's believed that around 10 tons of A-234 was manufactured in Russia, and is probably still in storage - somewhere...

 Back to Molecule of the Month page.
 [DOI:10.6084/m9.figshare.7177919]